Note: This guide was originally written in 2015, but it is updated every year to reflect relevant new trends and changes in the industry.

 Time to Migrate: 4-12 weeks

-This is highlighted further in the following images which show Impressions data for a live client over the 90 day period after migration (domain size, circa-200 pages).
+This is highlighted further in the following images which show Impression data for a live client over the 90 days after migration (domain size, circa 200 pages).

 .co.uk visibility over time